carbon-language/carbon-lang/README.md

         Some Common options:

         * ``-DLLVM_ENABLE_PROJECTS='...'`` --- semicolon-separated list of the LLVM
-          subprojects you'd like to additionally build.
+          sub-projects you'd like to additionally build.
 Can include any of: clang, clang-tools-extra, libcxx, libcxxabi, libunwind, lldb, compiler-rt, lld, polly, or debuginfo-tests.